drwpow/pow.rs/src/content/blog/hey-now-youre-an-ai-star.md

 Shut up, no, fuck you.

 These tools are not only [complete](https://www.reddit.com/r/programming/comments/1r9xd58/aws_suffered_at_least_two_outages_caused_by_ai/) [ass](https://www.theguardian.com/technology/2026/apr/29/claude-ai-deletes-firm-database) [at](https://www.axios.com/2026/04/26/ai-cost-human-workers) [coding](https://fortune.com/article/does-ai-increase-workplace-productivity-experiment-software-developers-task-took-longer/) (yes, in 2026, with the fancy models), they are telling people [to end themselves](https://www.psychologytoday.com/us/blog/urban-survival/202507/the-emerging-problem-of-ai-psychosis).
 Call me crazy, but a tool that not only slows down developers, but makes them go insane, may be a bad deal.
 But execs are already one step ahead of that, and they’re [firing staff like crazy in the name of AI](https://tech.yahoo.com/general/article/tech-layoffs-2026-update-over-142000-people-have-been-laid-off-from-meta-linkedin-cisco-and-more-144545654.html) to lock in those headlines.
-Give it a few years, and nobody will remember that teeny little detail that all of these layoffs are fueled by greed, not because AI is actually replacing developers’ work.
+Give it a few years, and nobody will remember that teeny little detail that all of these layoffs were [actually AI washing](https://en.wikipedia.org/wiki/AI_washing).

 ## No, this is weird, Ok?